 When Alex learned about Blue Table—UB's new virtual food pantry for students, he was eager to offer his support.
 In discussions with Mara Huber (Associate Dean and Director of the ELN), he began to envision a project that would build a sense of community around cooking, eating, and engaging in the cultural and social aspects of food.

-Through this new project, Alex invites students to work on an interactive cookbook that will feature members of the UB community, sharing their favorite recipes and stories.
+Through this new project, Alex invites students to work on an online cookbook that will feature members of the UB community, sharing their favorite recipes and stories.
 Students will lead all aspects of the project from collecting and testing recipes, managing videos and photo shoots, and assembling and marketing the cookbook.
 All proceeds will support Blue Table and other activities designed to support UB students.

 Students will lead all stages of cookbook development and sales including: